 CLAUSE B - ARCHIVIST - The Archivist shall maintain archives for the President, Secretary, and Treasurer at a secure location, keep a current listing of archive contents, and update Chapter history as needed.

 CLAUSE C - AUDIT - This committee shall consist of a chair and at least one additional member.
-The committee shall review the financial records and support documents of the Treasurer at least annually and prepare an Audit Report to be presented at the Annual Meeting or prior to any change in the office of the Treasurer.
+The committee shall review the financial records and supporting documents of the Treasurer at least annually and prepare an Audit Report to be presented at the Annual Meeting or prior to any change in the office of the Treasurer.

 CLAUSE D - AWARDS - This committee shall develop a brief statement, approved by the Board, regarding its composition, tenure, and operation.
 The responsibility of the committee is to provide special recognition of outstanding professional achievements of individuals and organizations in maintenance, restoration, and enhancement of habitats and wildlife.
 Recognition shall be in the form of awards (e.g., the Minnesota Award), certificates, or other means described in the committee’s statement of operation.
 A committee file shall be maintained of activities, actions, and historical records.
 The committee shall develop an annual budget to be approved by the Board for expenditure of Chapter funds and provide a list of recognitions to be presented annually.